Jahmyr Gibbs Dynasty Fantasy Football Value

 Production Score: 0.56

-As special as Texas RB Bijan Robinson is, missing out on him won’t sting as much if you can land Gibbs.
+As special as Texas RB Bijan Robinson is, missing out on him won’t sting as much if you can land this former Alabama back.

 Our Dynasty Draft War Room assigns dynamic player values based on your league’s specific settings.
 These values range from 100 to 0, with 100 being the most valuable player in your league and 0 being the worst rostered player.
 Use these values to compare players at the same position and across positions for help with draft, trade and add/drop decisions.

 - Dynasty: 1-QB, Non-PPR -- 53.3

 - Dynasty: 1-QB, PPR, TE Premium -- 54.2

 - Dynasty: Superflex, Non-PPR -- 48.4

 - Dynasty: Superflex, PPR, TE Premium -- 51.4